-What often adds to the confusion is that too many bloggers don’t fully understand the essential difference between tags and categories.
+What often adds to the confusion is that many bloggers don’t fully understand the essential differences between tags and categories.
 As a result, they use them interchangeably.

 In other words, they would create tags that really should be categories, and create categories that should instead be tags.

 I must admit, I am a little opinionated here.
 Some people swear by using tags.
-And that’s cool, as long as they do it properly.
+And that’s cool, as long as they are being managed properly.
 Use WordPress tags the way they should be used and your site will be fine.

-So, if you really want to use WordPress tags, keep these three things in mind:
+So, if you really want to use WordPress tags, keep these four things in mind: